TryKaholo/Templates/README.md

 # Templates

 Repo for Kaholo templates to help you get started quickly.
+This repo is always updated with the latest template versions.